-Whether you received a red light ticket for a failure to stop at on St. George Street in St. Augustine, or got pulled over for an illegal turn at an intersection in downtown Pensacola, you could be on the hook for some serious money.
-Receiving a traffic ticket in Florida can not only put a severe dent in your wallet, but you'll also be assessed points that could result in a license suspension or worse.
+Whether you were issued a red light ticket for failing to stop on St. George Street in St. Augustine or pulled over for making an illegal turn at an intersection in downtown Pensacola, you could be facing hefty fines.
+Getting a traffic ticket in Florida doesn't just impact your wallet — it also adds points to your license, which could lead to a suspension or even more severe consequences.

-Red light ticket penalties in Florida are based on the stage of your ticket.
-The stage of your ticket is determined by how long it's been since you've received your citation.
-So, what are you facing if you're issued a red light ticket in Florida?
+Penalties for red light tickets in Florida depend on the stage of your citation, which is determined by how much time has passed since you received it.
+So, what can you expect if you’re handed a red light ticket in Florida?

-In short, your Florida red light citation can vary, but expect to pay at least $158 and as much as $544 or more depending on your circumstances.
+In short, the cost of a Florida red light citation can vary, but you should anticipate paying at least $158 and potentially up to $544 or more, depending on the specifics of your case.

 Let's take a look at a more detailed breakdown: